 Similar considerations apply to the Middle East.
-Looking back at 2020, CENTCOM commander Gen. Kenneth F. McKenzie Jr. noted, "Russia and China exploited the ongoing and regional crises, financial and infrastructure needs, perception of declining U.S. engagement, and opportunities created by COVID-19 to advance their objectives across the Middle East."45 Syria, in particular, exemplifies another small, inexpensive, low-risk military deployment that yielded high counterterrorism dividends and prevented the spread of a dangerous regional conflict.
-In contrast, according to one analyst, "the Kremlin's primary motivation in Syria was limiting American influence in world affairs and projecting its own great power status, not fighting terrorism."46

-The U.S.-led mission in eastern Syria, which involves significant international and local partner participation, is a cornerstone of the counter-Islamic State coalition's ongoing effort to fight remaining IS elements and prevent the group's resurgence following its March 2019 territorial defeat.
-By late 2019, some 2,000 U.S. Special Forces in Syria anchored a local contingent of some 60,000 Syrian fighters to combat Islamic State.47 The U.S. force in Syria also supports ongoing efforts to target al Qaeda elements in Syria, including those intent on carrying out attacks targeting U.S. interests such as Hurras al-Din.
-In September 2020, a U.S. drone attack near Idlib killed a senior al Qaeda leader whose network was reportedly planning attacks against Western targets, including the United States.48 U.S. forces at the al-Tanf military base also serve as a bulwark against Russian, Iranian, and Iranian proxy forces.49 Withdrawing the small deployment of U.S. forces from Syria-which President Trump announced he planned to do several times-would create a power vacuum that Russia would fill.
-As an example, shortly after U.S. troops abandoned a military base near Aleppo, Russian forces took over the U.S.-built facility.50 By any measure, Syria policy lies at the intersection of U.S. counterterrorism and interstate competition challenges.51 "In short," former counter-IS coalition coordinator Brett McGurk has argued, "the U.S. campaign against ISIS [as the Islamic State is also known] is not-
+Looking back at 2020, CENTCOM commander Gen. Kenneth F. McKenzie Jr. noted, "Russia and China exploited the ongoing and regional crises, financial and infrastructure needs, perception of declining U.S. engagement, and opportunities created by COVID-19 to advance their objectives across the Middle East."28 Syria, in particular, exemplifies another small, inexpensive, low-risk military deployment that yielded high counterterrorism dividends and prevented the spread of a dangerous regional conflict.
+In contrast, according to one analyst, "the Kremlin's primary motivation in Syria was limiting American influence in world affairs and projecting its own great power status, not fighting terrorism."29 defeat.
+By late 2019, some 2,000 U.S. Special Forces in Syria anchored a local contingent of some 60,000 Syrian fighters to combat Islamic State.30 U.S. forces at the al-Tanf military base also serve as a bulwark against Russian, Iranian, and Iranian proxy forces.31 Withdrawing the small deployment of U.S. forces from Syria-which President Trump announced he planned to do several times-would create a power vacuum that Russia would fill.
+As an example, shortly after U.S. troops abandoned a military base near Aleppo, Russian forces took over the U.S.-built facility.32 By any measure, Syria policy lies at the intersection of U.S. counterterrorism and interstate competition challenges.33 "In short," former counter-IS coalition coordinator Brett McGurk has argued, "the U.S. campaign against ISIS [as the Islamic State is also known] is not-and never wasan "endless war" of the sort that Trump decried in his February 2019 State of the Union address."34